Short Term Rental Project

 The City is seeking to complete an update to its Short Term Rental regulations.
 This section of TalkRevelstoke will inform you of key upcoming dates on things like Council meeting and public engagement as it relates to the Short Term Rental Project.
 In addition, check out the "Short Term Rental Documents" section of this page to stay up to date with things like Council reports, presentations, and other pertinent documents related to Short Term Rental.

-As the project is just getting started as of February 2025, for the time being, it is suggested that you sign up for email updates, review the contents of this page, and signup for the City’s weekly newsletter.
+Looking for more information?
+Sign up for email updates, review the contents of this page, and signup for the City’s weekly newsletter.
 If you have done all of this and are still keen to learn more, please contact the project manager by emailing str@revelstoke.ca

 In a Hurry?
 Here is What You Need to Know!